Red Medicine

 Red Medicine is the fourth studio album by the American post-hardcore band Fugazi, released on June 12, 1995, by Dischord Records.
-It is the band's most commercially successful album, peaking at number 126 on the U.S. Billboard 200 and number 18 on the UK Albums Chart.
+It is the band's most commercially successful album in regards to chart positions, as it peaked at No. 126 on the Billboard 200 and No. 18 on the UK Albums Chart.

-Background

-On Red Medicine, Fugazi began to move into more experimental styles of music, including noise punk, psychedelia ("By You") and dub ("Version").

-Writing and recording
+Backgroud and recording

 The group began work on Red Medicine in 1994, after touring in support of In on the Kill Taker.
 The writing of the album involved several months of jam sessions and recording at Guilford House, a secluded country estate located in Guilford, Connecticut.

 The album's recording sessions took place from January to February 1995 at Inner Ear Studios in Arlington, Virginia.
 The band worked with the engineer Don Zientara, but did not choose to work with the producer Ted Niceley again.
 Fugazi opted to retreat from the in-your-face production values of In on the Kill Taker and instead worked to create an ambient sound which would display greater depth.
 To achieve this, the band handled the production themselves and, in doing so, became more confident with in-studio experimentation.
 This is evident in the incorporation of short, sampled segues, ("Do You Like Me", "Birthday Pony"), instruments such as the clarinet (as heard on "Version"), and alternate tunings used on songs such as "Latest Disgrace" and "By You".
 Footage of the band both writing and recording the album can be seen in the film Instrument.

+Music

+On Red Medicine, Fugazi began to move into more experimental styles of music, including noise punk, psychedelia ("By You") and dub ("Version").
+Despite the increasing experimentation, some tracks on the album "return to [the band's] more standard issue, hardcore roots," employing its trademark "soaring guitars".
+In the book Gimme Indie Rock, music journalist Andrew Earles assessed: "A hard left turn into weirder waters, Red Medicine is the sound of Fugazi using its deserved freedom and following various creative muses.
+This means much of the band's previous anger gets left behind, with sadder, more ambient-sounding tracks [such as "Forensic Scene"] and a greater pop sense taking over where outright journeys into experimental and retro-future visions don't."
+The album has been described as providing "a fresh take on what indie rock could do with guitars in 1995."
+According to Andy Kellman of AllMusic, the album "packs more rhythmic punch and shows more range [than In on the Kill Taker].
+With more drive and playful goings-on, the arrangements sound much looser than on Kill Taker, while remaining just as gut-kicking and brainy."
+The album incorporates clarinet and sampling.